VaclavElias/vaclavelias.github.io/_posts/2021-04-03-visual-studio-intro.md

 image: /assets/img/visual-studio.png
 ---

-This Intro should help you to familiarise quickly with the key and essential **Visual Studio** (VS) functionality.
+This Intro is a **quick reference** and it should help you to familiarise quickly with the key and essential **Visual Studio** (VS) functionality.
 The VS Integrated Development Environment (IDE) might look overwhelming in the beginning but there is no need to know everything.
-More you work with VS you will start discovering what you need and you will eventually understand the complexity of VS.
+More you work with VS you will start discovering what you need and you will eventually understand the complexity of VS by passive learning.

 Initial notes: